This article is a guest post from Scott Berney of TakeBackRoads.com.

 It also hosts a vast number of back road adventure options to explore, including navigating your way between two of the other back road trips on this list: Route 40 and Routes 31/30.

-You could dedicate several different blogs to all of the things there are to see and do in the Laurel Highlands.
+You could dedicate several different blogs to all of the things there are to see and do in the fall in the Laurel Highlands.
 I won’t begin to try to go through that here.

 But, in addition to all of the wonderful activities close at hand, the area is home to a dynamic collection of excellent back roads to explore.
 You can easily spend a day wandering north, south, east, and west on the curvy winding roads that climb the foothills of the Highlands.